GLOBALG.A.P. IFA Certification & Compliance Consulting Services

 -

-IFA v6 Implementation System & SOP Design for Farms and Packhouses
+GLOBALG.A.P.
+IFA Implementation System & SOP Design for Farms and Packhouses

 -

-What It Is: A hands-on process that translates IFA v6 control points into practical SOPs, records and roles for your farms and packhouses.
+What It Is: A hands-on process that translates GLOBALG.A.P.
+IFA control points into practical SOPs, records and roles, internal audits for your farms and packhouses.

 -

-Key Benefit: Makes day-to-day work consistently certification-compliant and easier to train, monitor and improve.
+Key Benefit: Makes day-to-day work consistently certification-compliant and easier to train, monitor and improve traceability.

 -